FctsFxns/schultzen-web/_works/TarotDeDrogas.md

 ---
 title: Tarot de Drogas
 categories: Investigation Poetry Performance 2023
-intro: The Drug Tarot and other thematic fortune teller games were devised as part of the project Conjuros y Colocones.
+intro: The Drug Tarot and other thematic fortune teller games were devised as part of the project Conjuros y Colocones and presented at our own Oracle Fair.
 featured_image: /media/images/DrugTarot20.jpg